 Graphics Processing Unit – GPU

-Fun fact: The term GPU was first coined by Sony when they launched their original PlayStation console in 1994.
+Fun fact: The term GPU was first coined by Sony when they launched their initial PlayStation console in 1994.

-Due to its parallel design structure, a GPU is actually more efficient than a CPU when it comes to algorithms that process large blocks of data in parallel.
-This is partly because CPUs are more general-purpose, while GPUs are optimized to work with specific data.
+Due to its parallel design structure, a GPU is actually more effective than a CPU when it comes to algorithms that process large blocks of data in parallel.
+This is partly because CPUs are more general-purpose, while GPUs are optimized to work with particular data.

 There are two primary types of GPUs: specialized and combined.